-When you log in, Management Console displays the list of files and folders in the administrator home folder.
-The list consists of a number of sample BIRT design files and the BIRT Examples Read Me file, which contains a brief description of each sample BIRT design.
+When you log in, Management Console displays the list of files and folders in the administrator's home folder.
+The list contains Examples, an HTML document giving an overview of the sample design and document files that the default Encyclopedia volume contains.
 The path to the current folder appears above Filter.
 To navigate to another folder, choose a folder in the path, such as the root folder, which is the Encyclopedia volume name, as shown in Figure 1-6.